PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 ### Reporting and analytics

-Beyond experiment reports built with SQL, GrowthBook offers no reporting or analytics tools.
-They rely entirely on external event tracking and visualization tools.
+GrowthBook offers no reporting or analytics tools other than the ability to query experiment reports with SQL.
+As a result, GrowthBook forces users to rely on external event tracking and visualization tools.

 PostHog provides all the visualizations and product tools for evaluating the success of your features and app.
 These include trends, funnels, retention, SQL querying, and session replays integrated with your flags and A/B testing data.
 This enables you to do deeper analysis of their impact and combine them with other product and usage data.